wasp-lang/wasp/web/docs/general/cli.md

         cd MyFirstProject
         wasp start
    ```
- - `wasp new <project-name>` creates new Wasp project from the default template skipping the interactive mode.
+ - To skip the interactive mode and create a new Wasp project with the default template, use `wasp new <project-name>`.

    ```
    $ wasp new MyFirstProject